Champions Journey Planner

 Grow based on success, not enthusiasm:

-• Expand to new teams/locations deliberately
+• Expand to new teams and locations deliberately

 • Use existing Champions as mentors